monimoyd/NLPEnglishToPythonCodeUsingTransformer/README.md

 data_loaders/conala_dataset_loader.py - Used for loading conala dataset

-data_loaders/english_python_tokenizer.py - Used for tokenization of python code token,  python code token type and english tokens using spacy
+data_loaders/english_python_tokenizer.py - Used for tokenization of python code token,  and english tokens using spacy

 data_transformations/english_python_transformations.py - Used for various augmentation functions ( e.g. random swap, synonyms, backtranslation) for English corpus